-- (a) Each new entrant who does not already hold a valid cabin crew attestation issued in accordance with TCAR PEL Part CC: - (1) shall be provided with an initial training course as specified in CC.TRA.220 of TCAR PEL Part CC; and - (2) shall successfully undergo the associated examination before undertaking other training required by this Subpart. - (b) Elements of the initial training programme may be combined with the first aircraft type specific training and operator conversion training, provided that the requirements of

-CC.TRA.220 of TCAR PEL Part CC are met and any such element(s) are recorded as elements of the initial training course in the training records of the cabin crew members concerned.
+- (a) Each new entrant who does not already hold a valid cabin crew initial training certificate issued in accordance with TCAR OPS Part CC: - (1) shall be provided with an initial training course as specified in CC.TRA.220 of TCAR OPS Part CC; and - (2) shall successfully undergo the associated examination before undertaking other training required by this Subpart. - (b) Elements of the initial training programme may be combined with the first aircraft type specific training and operator conversion training, provided that the requirements of CC.TRA.220 of TCAR OPS Part CC are met and any such element(s) are recorded as elements of the initial training course in the training records of the cabin crew members concerned.